Xtr126/XtMapper/README.md

 Overview:
 - Touch emulation is handled by TouchPointer.java and Input.java.
-- Input.java runs separately from the app as an elevated java process using app_process and adb shell/root, check Server.java for more details.
+- InputService.java runs separately from the app as an elevated java process using app_process and adb shell/root.

 ## Useful discord servers
 AndroidEmu: https://discord.gg/mRpT4Qq
 BlissLabs: https://discord.com/invite/F9n5gbdNy2
 SupremeGamers: https://aopc.dev/discord

 ## Copyright and License
 This project is licensed under the GPL v3.